Maximizing Social Welfare and Agreement via Information Design in Linear-Quadratic-Gaussian Games: Abstract

 \section{Abstract}

-We consider linear-quadratic Gaussian (LQG) games in which players have quadratic payoffs that depend on the players' actions and an unknown payoff-relevant state, and signals on the state that follow a Gaussian distribution conditional on the state realization.
-An information designer decides the fidelity of information revealed to the players in order to maximize the social welfare of the players or reduce the disagreement among players' actions.
-Leveraging the semi-definiteness of the information design problem, we derive analytical solutions for these objectives under specific LQG games.
-We show that full information disclosure maximizes social welfare when there is a common payoff-relevant state, when there is strategic substitutability in the actions of players, or when the signals are public.
-Numerical results show that as strategic substitution increases, the value of the information disclosure increases.
-When the objective is to induce conformity among players' actions, hiding information is optimal.
-Lastly, we consider the information design objective that is a weighted combination of social welfare and cohesiveness of players' actions.
-We obtain an interval for the weights where full information disclosure is optimal under public signals for games with strategic substitutability.
-Numerical solutions show that the actual interval where full information disclosure is optimal gets close to the analytical interval obtained as substitution increases.
+Information design in an incomplete information game involves a designer that aims to influence players' actions through signals generated from a designed probability distribution to optimize its objective function.
+For quadratic design objective functions, if the players have quadratic payoffs that depend on the players' actions and an unknown payoff-relevant state, and signals on the state that follow a Gaussian distribution conditional on the state realization, the information design problem is a semi-definite program (SDP) \cite{Ui2020}.
+In this note, we seek to characterize the optimal information design analytically by leveraging the SDP formulation, when the design objective is to maximize social welfare or the agreement among players' action.
+We show that full information disclosure maximizes social welfare when there is a common payoff state, the payoff dependencies among players' actions are homogeneous, or when the signals are public.
+When the objective is to maximize the agreement among players' actions, not revealing any information is optimal.
+When the objective is a weighted combination of social welfare and agreement terms, we establish a threshold weight below which full information disclosure is optimal under public signals for games with homogeneous payoffs.
+Numerical results corroborate the analytical results, and identify partial information disclosure structures that are optimal.